K. Manikandan

-K. Manikandan is an Indian film writer, actor and director who works in the Tamil film industry.
+K. Manikandan is an Indian screenwriter and actor who works in the Tamil film industry.
+He is best known of his characters in Jai Bhim (2021), Good Night (2023), Lover (2024) and Kudumbasthan (2025).

 Career

-Manikandan participated in a popular reality comedy show and finished as the runner-up of the season.
-Subsequently, he joined an FM channel as a Radio Jockey while also dubbing/voice acting for several films and TV shows.
+Manikandan participated in Kalakka Povathu Yaaru?
+Season 4 (Vijay TV) and finished as the runner-up of the season.
+Subsequently, he joined an FM channel as a radio jockey while also dubbing/voice acting for several films and TV shows.
+He has also written dialogues for Telugu films dubbed in Tamil.